 As mentioned above, your revision time should only be used to revise units that you have already learned.
 Don’t focus on learning any new concept at this time because learning anything new may also weaken your confidence at this stage.

 4. Practice ample of Past year’s Question papers and Mock Tests:

 After studying certain concepts, it is better to practice questions from the past years’ question papers.
 It will help you to test or analyze your preparation level for JEE exams.
 Solving previous years’ question papers will help you gain higher confidence and it also enhances your exam temperament.
 Don’t forget to attempt sample mock tests.
 These tests should be attempted to know how to manage time and pressure of the actual examination.
 Therefore, you should set conditions as an ideal to the actual situation with no distractions.
 Practice several numbers of application-based questions from previous papers.

 5. Take Breaks and Ensure a Healthy Sleep Cycle:

 Make sure to take enough scheduled breaks and maintain a regular sleep cycle.
-It is obviously not possible to study for whole day or night.
+It is obviously not possible to study for the whole day or night.
 Since most of the hard work is done by your brain, therefore, you should give it sufficient time to recuperate.
 Sometimes you will notice that revisiting difficult questions after a break becomes less strenuous.
-Sufficient rest also keeps you motivated and will make your stay positive during your preparations.
+Sufficient rest also keeps you motivated and will make your stay positive during your preparations.7

 Stay tuned with BYJU’S for more information on JEE syllabus and best books for JEE Mains and Advanced.